enricodeleo/wpacked/README.md

 **NOTE**
 Don't commit the `.env` file, it's very likely that you want sapearate settings for each copy of the project. e.g. different urls for each environment like website.dev, staging.website.com and website.com.
 Just set those domains on each respective .env and you're ready to go :)

+## Development custom php.ini

+You can customize all php configurations without touching your default/system's php.ini *while using the built-in web server*.

+Just edit the [`./php-server.ini`](php-server.ini) file under the [ini] section.

 ## Deploy :zap:

 Thanks to SQLite DB the project itself is a self-contained package.
 You can just upload it to your server and point the webserver of your choice to `/path/to/project/app`.